BeckmannundPartnerCONSULT/DocumentationTree/other_versions/reflexiveDocTree/readme_reflexiveDocTree.txt

 This script has a tree and a lua table with pages with html format.
 It can display pages corresponding to the nodes of the tree.

+5. reflexive_documentation_tree_with_directory.lua

+This script contains a tree on the left side.
+The tree can have nodes with Windows-Directories.
+These are displayed in the tree on the right side with the command dir.